About

 Content

-Our program utilizes six Speed Detection Systems.
-Two are mobile systems deployed within a van and four are PCUs (Portable Camera Units) housed in cabinets bolted to a concrete pad.
+Our program utilizes seven Speed Detection Systems.
+One is a mobile system deployed within a van and six are PCUs (Portable Camera Units) housed in cabinets bolted to a concrete pad.
 The program is authorized to expand to a maximum number of eight systems.

 Title